Tania Fernandes Anderson: Kickback charges

 On December 6, 2024, FBI special agents in Boston arrested Anderson on public corruption charges.
 She was indicted on five counts of aiding and abetting wire fraud.
 She was also accused of one count of aiding and abetting theft of federal monies in connection with a kickback scheme.

 According to the indictment, Anderson hired a relative to work in her City Hall office.
 She then gave that employee, who she falsely denied was related to her, a $13,000 raise in return for the employee giving Anderson $7,000 in cash in a City Hall bathroom.
 At the time, Anderson was facing financial difficulties, was late on her rent, was missing car payments, was overdrafting her bank account, and had a $5,000 penalty from the state Ethics Commission for hiring other relatives to her staff.
 She agreed in April 2025 to plead guilty to one count of wire fraud and one count of theft, and to step down from the council.
+She was sentenced to one month in prison, to be followed by three years of supervised release and was also ordered to pay $13,000 in restitution.